-Note: Do not give administrator privileges to a one-file executable (setuid root in Unix/Linux, or the "Run this program as an administrator" property in Windows 7).
+Note: Do not give administrator privileges to a one-file executable on Windows ("Run this program as an administrator").
 There is an unlikely but not impossible way in which a malicious attacker could corrupt one of the shared libraries in the temp folder while the bootloader is preparing it.
-Distribute a privileged program in one-folder mode instead.
+When distributing a privileged program in general, ensure that file permissions prevent shared libraries or executables from being tampered with.
+Otherwise, an unelevated process which has write access to these files may escalate privileges by modifying them.